mherkazandjian/fastgrab/README.md

 Submit a pull request or create an [issue](https://github.com/mherkazandjian/fastgrab/issues/new) if you find any bugs.

-Any help/pull requests for windows/osx support are welcome.
+Any help/pull requests for the following are welcome:

+   - python 2.7
+   - osx
+   - windows

 ## Authors